 When Fastcall receives an inbound call and we either find a match or a match is created by the user, we add the number and matched record to a lookup table in Salesforce.
 When a subsequent call is received, Fastcall will search our lookup table for the number.
-If there is one match we show the match.
-If there is more than one matching record with the phone number then the user must choose which record to associate.
+We explain our lookup in more detail on this page.

-Today, Fastcall does not prioritize or otherwise sort the caller ID match if there is more than one record in Salesforce with the phone number.
+Fastcall prioritizes the caller ID match if there is more than one record in Salesforce with the phone number.
 Fastcall allows you to select which objects to search.
 I will talk about that in a minute.

 In this example of inbound calls with no match, recent calls in the widget show the phone number only.
 A red arrow is a missed call.
 Blue arrow is answered.
 You may also see an icon for voicemail.
 BTW, you can reply to a missed call from the widget.
 Fastcall will note a reply call on the record.